Skip to content ↓

 Key Stage 4 Economics

 Pupils follow the OCR specification for GCSE Economics.
 As mentioned, this is an academic subject and we recommend this course to those students who have an exemplary attitude to learning, and who are at ease with Mathematics.
-Similar to GCSE Business Studies the course is split into four main components: The Economic Problem (Scarcity of Resources); How Markets Work; The Economics Role of the Government in the UK; and The European Union and International Market.
+Similar to GCSE Business Studies the course is split into four main components: Introduction to Economics, The Role of Markets and Money, Economic Objectives and The Role of Government and International Trade and the Global Economy.

 Sixth Form